siemens/pydcc/doc/pydcc.md

 print('CRC32 of raw data: %x' % embdcc['crc32'])
 compressed_data = embdcc['dcc_xml_raw_data_compressed']
 ```
-In a second step the compressed data (compressed_data) would be transffered to the corresponding sensor system.
+In the second step, the compressed data (compressed_data) would be transferred to the corresponding sensor system.

 Compression results:
 The original DCC size for Siliziumkugel.xml in version 2.4.0 was 30926 bytes.